davfive/obsidian-jtab/README.md

-### Obsidian jTab Guide
+### Guide for jTab Guitar Codeblocks

-Obsidian jTab adds the ability to show guitar chords and tabs directly in your notes.
+jTab Guitar Codeblocks adds the ability to show guitar chords and tabs directly in your notes.

 It uses the [jTab](https://jtab.tardate.com/) library to render the chords/tabs.